hannes-schwager/giphy-coding-challenge/README.md

 Pressing the initially visible button, reveals the search form with an input field.

-After entering a search term in the input field, 12 GIFs should be fetched from the Giphy API and displayed in a scrollable grid below.
+After entering a search term in the input field, 12 Images should be fetched from the Giphy API and displayed in a scrollable grid below.

-Clicking on a GIF in the grid, selects the GIF and displays it on its own.
+Clicking on a Image in the grid, selects the Image and displays it on its own.

 Please fork this repository and deliver your code as a Pull Request on GitHub.
 Make sure to document how to run your application.